 My 24 Hour Squats World Record Attempt!

-Garai was heavily involved in charitable work, so after his passing I pledged to continue his fundraising work in Southern Africa by committing to the completion of a series of World Record ultra-endurance fundraising challenges, which I started in 2018 (please click here for the full details about this fundraising project).
-My 24 hour squats Guinness world record attempt will be the 4th event in this world record series and is specifically aimed at achieving a fundraising goal of $9,000 (£7,000) to install a borehole at an orphanage in Zimbabwe called Hupenyu Hutsva (HH).
+This world record is dedicated to my late brother Garai Makaya, who died on 11th February 2017, in a skydiving accident.
+Garai was heavily involved in charitable work, so after his passing I pledged to continue his fundraising work in Southern Africa by committing to the completion of a series of World Record ultra-endurance fundraising challenges, which I started in 2018 (please click here for the full details about the fundraising project).

 The availability of an unlimited clean water supply will have an immediate impact on the lives of the 106 children (58 girls & 48 boys) living at the orphanage, in terms of improved sanitation and hygiene (including reduced risk of contracting cholera and other diseases currently plaguing the area).
 The institution will also be able to start growing its own vegetables to improve the childrens’ dietary intake and can also increase its financial sustainability through the commercial sale of vegetables to the surrounding communities.